go-text/typesetting/fontscan/readme.md

 ### Family and aspect matching

-Font files exposes in their content their family and aspect.
+Font files expose in their content their family and aspect.
 Reading it requires to open the file and to parse part of its content, adding some overhead.

 ### Rune coverage matching